desmonHak/kernel-callback-removal/NetworkKernelBypass/Readme.md

 </pre>

 `NETIO!FeInitCalloutTable` is not an exported function, so we cannot get the address of the function directly in our c code.
-We need to start the byte search using a function that is exported and close to `NETIO!FeInitCalloutTable`.
+We need to start the binary search using a function that is exported and close to `NETIO!FeInitCalloutTable`.

 the functions needs to be exported to be able to use `GetProcAddress` and `GetModuleHandle` on them and get the function address.

-So To find the closest exported functions (start and end) to use in our code as a starting point for the byte search, we can use IDA.
+So To find the closest exported functions (start and end) to use in our code as a starting point for the binary search, we can use IDA.

 First let's get the offset to the function from the nt base